 1. Homework Six to eight ungraded homeworks will be assigned throughout the semester.
 Although these assignments will not be turned in, they should serve as your primary study guide for the midterm and final exams.
 Some answers to the homeworks may be posted with a lag.
 2. Short Writing Assignments There will be two short writing assignments.
 Each assignment will be 2 pages in length.
-Paper 1: 10% of final grade Paper 2: 5% of final grade for first draft 10% of final grade for second draft 3.
-Term Paper The major writing project for this course will be a term paper.
-A list of possible topics will be provided.
-There will be three graded portions of the term paper: - A) Paper Proposal (2 pages, 5% of final grade) - B) Rough Draft (8 pages, 15% of final grade) - C) Final Draft (8 pages, 15% of final grade) Total: 35% of final grade 4.
-Exam 1 The first exam will account for 20% of the final grade.
-5. Exam 2 The second exam is not comprehensive and will account for 20% of the final grade.
-Students enrolled in 7311 will be required to submit longer term papers-specifically, the rough draft and final draft will be 12 pages instead of 8 pages.
-The curve applied for the two in-class exams-Exam 1 and Exam 2-will also be stricter.
+Paper 1: 10% of final grade Paper 2: 5% of final grade for first draft 5% of final grade for second draft 3.
+Long Essay The long essay is a three-part assignment.
+The first part is an in-class detailed outline.
+The second part is an in-class written essay.
+The third part is a take-home revision of the in-class essay.
+The grading is as follows: - A) In-class essay detailed outline (5% of final grade) - B) In-class essay (15% of final grade, cannot be completed without inclass outline) - C) Take-home revision (8 pages, 10% of final grade, cannot be completed without in-class essay) Total: 30% of final grade 4.
+Exam 1 The first exam will account for 25% of the final grade.
+Exam 2 The second exam is not comprehensive and will account for 25% of the final grade.
+Students enrolled in 7311 will be required to submit a longer take-home revision of the long essay-specifically, the revision will need to be 12 pages instead of 8 pages.
+The curve applied for the two inclass exams-Exam 1 and Exam 2-will also be stricter.
 Late Work The penalties for turning in assignments past the due date will be severe and non-negotiable (barring an excused absence).
 All assignments are due at the end of class on the due date.
-If class ends early, assignments are due at the scheduled end of class for that day (12:15 in this case).
+If class ends early, assignments are due at the scheduled end of class for that day (10:45 AM in this case).
 Assignments must be turned in to the professor or teaching assistant in hard-copy format unless another delivery mode is agreed upon before the date the assignment is due.
 Here is the grade-deduction scale for late work: Paper is late by:

-1 minute to 12 hours: one grade deduction 12.01 hours to 36.01 hours: two grade deduction 36.01 hours or more: Score is set to zero Note that it will be impossible to turn in an assignment at, say, the 10th hour after it is due (this will be 10:15 PM and I will not be in the office).
+1 minute to 12 hours: one grade deduction 12.01 hours to 36.01 hours: two grade deduction 36.01 hours or more: Score is set to zero Note that it will be impossible to turn in an assignment at, say, the 10th hour after it is due (this will be 8:45 PM and I will not be in the office).
 Essentially, if you are late but can get the paper to me before the end of the day on the day it is due, you will lose one grade.
 Otherwise, if you turn the paper in the next morning or later, you will have at least a two-grade deduction.
-Midterm and Final Make-Ups Midterm and final make-ups will only be available for excused absences.
-Make-ups will not be granted if it is at all possible for students to take the exams at the scheduled times.
+Exam and In-Class Writing Make-Ups Exam and in-class writing make-ups will only be available for excused absences.
+Make-ups will not be granted if it is at all possible for students to take the exam or writing assignment at the scheduled time.
 If a make-up is required, please see me as soon as possible.
 Academic Dishonesty Please see the University of Missouri guidelines on academic dishonesty.
 Cases of academic dishonesty will be taken very seriously.
 OUTLINE FOR COURSE: